OokTech/TW5-Bob/Configuration.md

 }
 ```

-''Note:'' All can be either absolute or relative.
-Relative paths are relative
+''Note:'' All paths can be either absolute or relative.
+Relative paths are
-to the folder with tiddlywiki.js in it if you are using the normal version or
+relative to the folder with tiddlywiki.js in it if you are using the normal
-the folder with the executable file if you are using the single executable
+version or the folder with the executable file if you are using the single
-version.
+executable version.

+''Note for windows:'' All the example paths here are how they would appear on
+linux or osx.
+On windows the paths would look like
+`C:\Users\inmysocks\TiddlyWiki\Wikis`.
+To make the examples what you would use
+in windows replace `/home` with `C:\Users` and change the `/` into `\`.

 ## What each part is